Diogo-V/meta-circular-evaluator-julia/README.md

-# meta-circular-evaluator-julia
+# Meta-Circular Evaluator in Julia

- A meta-circular evaluator computes the meaning of expressions in the same language it is written in
+A meta-circular evaluator computes the meaning of expressions in the same language it is written in.

+## Deadlines

+Delivery date -> 16th of April